Overview

 - Follow each step carefully.

-- Visit the nf-core/rnaseq or nf-core/differentialabundance webpage for more detailed instructions and use cases.
+webpage for more detailed instructions and use cases.

 Conclusion

-Using nf-core/rnaseq and nf-core/differentialabundance on the MSU HPCC simplifies the process of bulk RNAseq analysis, including QC, alignment, quantification, and downstream analysis.
+Using nf-core/rnaseq and nf-core/differentialabundance on the MSU HPCC simplifies the process of bulk RNA-seq analysis, including QC, alignment, quantification, and downstream analysis.
 The combination of Singularity and Nextflow ensures a reproducible and efficient workflow tailored for high-performance computing environments.